unimarkup/specification/markup/blocks/enclosed/text-block.md

 Attribute values for Unimarkup elements may be set as attributes of the text block, by nesting these element attributes using the element type as identifier.

+**Note:** If no attributes are set, content inside the text block is taken as plain text.
+In contrast to [verbatim blocks](/markup/blocks/enclosed/verbatim-block.md), whitespace is converted as in [paragraph blocks](/markup/blocks/paragraph.md).

 **Note:** Attribute nesting allows setting attributes for line blocks and lists, since it is not possible to set attributes for them directly.

 **Note** Attribute nesting is defined in the [attributes](/markup/decorators/attributes.md) section.